Walter "Wolfman" Washington: Biography

 Washington was born in New Orleans, and whilst still in his teens, he was invited to play in Lee Dorsey's band.

-In the mid 1960s, Washington formed the All Fools Band, and played at clubs in New Orleans.
+In the mid-1960s, Washington formed the All Fools Band, and played at clubs in New Orleans.

 In the 1970s, he joined Johnny Adams' band.
-He played with Adams for 20 years, both performing live and also appearing on his records.
+He played with Adams for 20 years, performing both live and on his records.
 During this time he continued to work as a solo artist, and in the late 1970s formed his own band, the Roadmasters, and toured Europe with them.

-Washington released his first solo album Rainin' In My Life in 1981 from a small local label Hep' Me.
+Washington released his first solo album, Rainin' In My Life, in 1981 on the small local label Hep' Me.
 He landed a contract with Rounder Records in 1985, and he released three albums with that label.
-After the Rounder days, he also released an album, Sada, on Point Blank Records.
+After the Rounder days, he also released an album, Sada, on Pointblank Records.

 Washington started to play regularly with two New Orleans musicians, the organist Joe Krown and the drummer Russell Batiste, Jr., working as a trio at the Maple Leaf Bar.

 Washington appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
-In the film, he performs "Barefootin'" with the house band.
+In the film, he performs "Barefootin' with the house band.

 In 2008, he released Doin' the Funky Thing, his first album in many years.
-Live at the Maple Leaf, a live recording by Krown, Washington, Batiste was also released in the same year.
+Live at the Maple Leaf, a live recording by Krown, Washington, and Batiste was also released in the same year.

 Washington died of cancer in New Orleans, on December 22, 2022, two days after his 79th birthday.